 Talking to a therapist is just one tool that can help you do this.
 Many clients find journaling extremely helpful in finding the problems causing their anxiety.
 Writing down ways to improve your circumstances can ease depression and feelings of hopelessness.

-Contact Wellness Counseling and Residential Detox for experienced therapists who help those with addiction and substance use disorders.
+Contact Wellness Counseling & Residential Detox for experienced therapists who help those with addiction and substance use disorders.

 2. Compose Statements to Counter Negative Feelings